-Browser warning
+Browser Warning

 Please note that the use of Internet Explorer may cause some problems.
-For unrestricted use of the site, please switch browsers.
+For unrestricted use of the site, please change your browser.

 Men’s Health – What does that actually mean?